pinionai/pinionai-streamlit-agent/README.md

-## PinionAI Agent Deployment - Examples utilizing Streamlit Framework and CLI
+## PinionAI Agent Deployment - Examples with Streamlit or CLI

-This project builds Agentic AI application using the [Streamlit](https://streamlit.io/) framework or a terminal CLI, Pinionai python library to serve Agents you author in PinionAI studio.
+This project builds Agentic AI application using the [Streamlit](https://streamlit.io/) framework or a terminal CLI, and the [PinionAI python library](https://pypi.org/project/pinionai/) to serve Agents you author in PinionAI studio.

 Instructions are included for running the application locally, deploying this application to Cloud Run or Streamlit Community Cloud.